block/ide-metrics-plugin/RELEASING.md

 The release process for the IDE plugin is automated and based on change detection that runs on a schedule.
 See `.github/workflows/tag-changes.yml`.

-Publishing can also be manually invoked via the `publish-ide-metrics-plugin` action on Github.
-The version is defined as `pluginVersion` in `gradle.properties`.
+Publishing can also be manually invoked via the `publish-ide-metrics-plugin` action on Github, but this will require manual one-off modifications to the workflows.

 # Releasing Gradle plugin and dependency libraries